prooph/service-bus/docs/event_bus.md

 ** Note: Only `dispatch` is implemented by the EventBus the four other public methods are provided by the basic MessageBus implementation.

 ** Note: For the event-driven dispatch process the term `event` is used, too.
-For example the first argument of the method `on` is called "eventName" or plugins should implement the Zend\EventManager\ListenerAggregateInterface.
+For example the first argument of the method `EventBus::on` is called "eventName" or plugins should implement the \Prooph\Common\Event\ActionEventListenerAggregate.
 But these namings have nothing to do with the event messages dispatched by the EventBus.
-The same wording is used to describe something that happens now (the dispatch process) and something that happened in the past (the event message).
+The same wording is used to describe something that happens now (triggering an action event) and something that happened in the past (the event message).

 # Event-Driven Dispatch

-The event dispatch is an event-driven process provided by [Zend\EventManager](http://framework.zend.com/manual/2.0/en/modules/zend.event-manager.event-manager.html).
+The event dispatch is an event-driven process provided by a Prooph\Common\Event\ActionEventDispatcher.
-When an event is passed to the EventBus via `EventBus::dispatch` a new [EventDispatch](../src/Prooph/ServiceBus/Process/EventDispatch.php) process is created by the EventBus and populated with the given event message.
+When an event message is passed to the EventBus via `EventBus::dispatch` a new [EventDispatch](../src/Prooph/ServiceBus/Process/EventDispatch.php) process is created by the EventBus and populated with the given event message.
-Then the EventBus triggers a chain of process events.
-Listeners can listen on the process events.
+Then the EventBus triggers a chain of action events.
+Plugins can listen on the action events.
 They always get the EventDispatch as the only argument and they can modify it to help the EventBus finish the process.
-An EventBus without any registered plugins is useless and will throw an exception cause it does not know which event message listener is interested in the event message.
+An EventBus without any registered plugins is useless and will throw an exception because it does not know which event message listener is interested in the event message.
-Following process events are triggered in the listed order:
+Following action events are triggered in the listed order:

-- `initialize`: This process event is triggered right after EventBus::dispatch($event) is invoked.
+- `initialize`: This action event is triggered right after EventBus::dispatch($event) is invoked.
 At this time the EventDispatch only contains the event message.

 - `detect-message-name` (optional): Before an event message listener can be located, the EventBus needs to know how the event message is named.
 Their are two possibilities to provide the information.
 The event message can implement the [Prooph\ServiceBus\Message\MessageNameProvider](../src/Prooph/ServiceBus/Message/MessageNameProvider.php) interface.
 In this case the EventBus picks the message name directly from the event message and inject it manually in the EventDispatch.
-The `detect-message-name` event is not triggered.
-If the event message does not implement the interface the `detect-message-name` process event is triggered and a plugin needs to inject the name using `EventDispatch::setEventName`.
+The `detect-message-name` action event is not triggered.
+If the event message does not implement the interface the `detect-message-name` action event is triggered and a plugin needs to inject the name using `EventDispatch::setEventName`.

-- `route`: During the `route` event one or more plugins should provide a list of interested event message listeners either in form of ready to use objects or callables or as strings representing aliases of the event message listeners that can be used by a DIC to locate the listener instances.
+- `route`: During the `route` action event one or more plugins should provide a list of interested event message listeners either in form of ready to use objects or callables or as strings representing aliases of the event message listeners that can be used by a DIC to locate the listener instances.
 The plugins should provide and modify the list by using
 `EventDispatch::setEventListeners` and `EventDispatch::addEventListener`.